Oil Painting on the Wall

 First: A farmer is always prepared and always plans everything.
 I remember my father who

 was a farmer.
-Before he retired for bed he would always make sure that all the things that he
+Before he retired for bed he would always make sure that all the things that hehad to bring to the rice fields were available, ready and properly prepared.
+He always planned

 everything, seeing to it that his implements were working; the cart well fixed and oiled; the